 That’s when the work starts…The work to keep going and maintain your life balance!

-It’s very common to simply believe that the momentum you created in the beginning of making a life change is going to last.
-Unfortunately the romance of finding your life balance fizzles out if you don’t pay attention!
+It’s very common to simply believe that the momentum we created in the beginning of making a life change is going to last.
+Unfortunately the romance of finding our life balance fizzles out after a while if we don’t pay attention!

-To not put safe-guards in place and ensure that you surround yourself with extra support to maintain your self care in the long term is a big mistake.
+To not put safe-guards in place and ensure that we surround ourselves with extra support to maintain our self care and love for ourselves in the long term is a big mistake.

-Here are 4 essential tips to support you to keeping your life balance for the long term to avoid going back to overwhelm.
+Here are 4 essential tips to give support to keeping life balance for the long term to avoid going back to overwhelm.

 A lot of people miss this step and focus on the end goal instead.
 An intention is pointing to something that you want to welcome into your life daily (ie. your definition of life balance), while the end goal is what you believe is the ‘end product’ of all of your efforts (honestly, when is life balance finished??)